charles1ncharge83/plex-tv-sorter/README.md

     + First it looks at a staging directory
     + It then analyzes the staging directory to look for video files
-    + It then loops through the identified video files and breaks the filenames into digestible pieces
+    + It then loops through the identified video files and parses the video files
-    + Once it has broken the filenames up into pieces, it loops through each of the files to sort
+    + After parsing the filenames up into pieces, it loops through each of the files to sort
-    + Sorting looks to see if the TV show already has a base and season directory in the target PLEX TV media directory
+    + Checks for if the TV show base and season directories exist in the target media directory
     + If the directories for the TV show or season do not already exist it will prompt to create them
     + If the directories do exist it will automatically sort the files